asfrom30/NewGgez/README.md

 </div>

 ### Server architect
-and I seperate crawl-server for not giving a load to web-server.
+and I seperate crawl-server for not giving a load to web-server. standalone crawl-server.

 ### Datas Handling
 It's not easy to analyze many datas. and harder thing is there are so many cases of data type.
 For example. each data can be separated 8 tier groups. and each data has 22 heroes. and each hero has 10~20 skills.